About This Course

 - Geographers develop a unique spatial perspective on social, cultural, environmental and physical processes

-- Geography offers a practical set of skills which can be applied in a wide variety of contexts
+- Geography offers a practical set of skills that can be applied in a wide variety of contexts

-- Digital skills such as computer cartography, remote sensing and Geographic Information Systems are an important component of Geography.
+- Digital skills such as computer cartography, remote sensing, and Geographic Information Systems are an important components of Geography.